11650 Lantern Rd Suite 232, Fishers, IN 46038

 Therapy can help you experience peace and calm again.
 You can build an effective repertoire of skills to cope with challenging thoughts, emotions, and body sensations.
 These anxiety-reducing strategies will help restore hope and lessen the chance of anxiety becoming overwhelming in the future.

-But Maybe You’re Not Sure If Anxiety Therapy Is Right For You…
+But Maybe You’re Not Sure if Anxiety Therapy Is Right for You…

 Can’t I take medication for anxiety instead of attending counseling?